Departure from Belgium

 How to inform the local authorities?

-- Deposit the residence card under closed cover in the return mail box of the AC Zuid or send it by post (the address details can be found in the 'declaration of final departure' form above).
+- Deposit the residence card under closed cover in the return mail box of the AC Zuid or send it by post (the address details can be found in the e-form).

 - You will receive an email to confirm receipt of your declaration (Model 8 - Certificate of deregistration from the national register).